 Most veterinarians will recommend that you have your bitch radiographed in the last week of pregnancy.

 This is to determine exactly how many puppies to expect.

 It helps to give you peace of mind knowing when the last pup has been born and you can head to bed!

-It is also recommended that you worm your bitch in the last week of pregnancy for both tapeworms and roundworms.
-This is to help prevent the transfer of worms to pups via milk.
+It is recommended that you worm your bitch in the last week of pregnancy with an all wormer that will kill all types of worms including tapeworm.

 During the last week of pregnancy, your bitch may start to look around for a suitable place to have her puppies and show signs of nesting.

 It is a good idea to get the bitch used to the place where you want her to have her puppies well in advance of whelping.
 However, if she does start whelping in an area other than the one you planned, it may be less stressful for all concerned to allow her to continue in her chosen place.

 Once you have decided on an appropriate whelping area, make sure you spread lots of old newspaper and if possible, cover the carpet with a polythene sheet.
 Birth can be a messy experience with green birthing fluids!

 Provide Wholesome Nutrition

-Most bitches lose their appetite in the last week or so.
-It is important that the food you have on offer is nutritious and provides everything she needs even if she is only eating a small amount.
+Most bitches lose their appetite in the last week or so of pregnancy.
+Therefore it is extremely important that the food you have on offer is nutritious and provides everything she needs even if she is only eating a small amount.

 Please feed your bitch a puppy formula biscuit as this has all the appropriate ingredients to support the health of the bitch and the pups when they arrive (correct mineral and vitamin balance).

 Some bitches will stop eating completely during the last 24 hours before labour.
 Often they appear restless and may start nest making.

 Preparation For Birth – The Whelping Bitch

 Pregnancy in the bitch lasts between 58 and 68 days with an average of around 63 days.